 Intimately associated, in fact.

 To be sure; the European model of the Nazi regime is the closest one to Rowling’s own vantage point when the time came for her to set up the basic template of the Death Eaters.
 And the IRA would probably also serve as a reasonable model for some of the Death Eaters’ public activities.
-But it is the United States model of racial relations, as observed over the past 150 or so years which her construction’s philosophical basis and mode of operation most closely seems to be reflective of.
+But it is the United States model of racial relations, as observed over the past 150+ years which her construction’s philosophical basis and mode of operation most closely seems to be reflective of.

 Say whatever you will about the Nazis; for most of their history they have been a legitimate and recognized political party which has typically functioned openly.
-They were a duly elected government and their leaders showed their faces and you knew their names.
+They were a duly elected government and their leaders showed their faces publicly and you knew their names.
 They stated their objectives and they openly solicited public support.

-Rowling’s Death Eaters resemble the Nazi party a good deal less than they do the post-bellum, and indeed the 20th century’s Ku Klux Klan.
+Rowling’s Death Eaters resemble the Nazi party a good deal less than they do the post-bellum, and indeed most of the 20th century’s Ku Klux Klan.
 Which seems to have been founded expressly as a terrorist organization, dedicated to the suppression of the legitimate legal rights of those persons who fell outside their approved demographic.
 And, historically, although certain of their Leaders have been publicly known, they have most typically operated as terrorists, behind masks, even cultivating the practice of leaving a burning symbolic “calling card” at sites where the residents have attracted their disapproval.